yogat3ch/writing/Dynamic Voting System.md

 -   Tabs across the top of the page offer the following choices:
 - _Current Cycle_ for voting in the active election cycle on the active **topic areas** for that cycle, viewing and interacting with proposed legislation.
 - _Upcoming Cycle_ for viewing, amending, and upvoting/downvoting  legislation proposed for other **topic areas** in future cycles.
--  _Historical_ for reviewing past votes.
 - _My Representatives_ for reviewing the votes made by your elected representatives, and for changing your representatives per **topic area**.
 - _My Legislation_ for viewing and interacting with pieces of legislation and amendments you've proposed.
+-  _Historical_ for reviewing the outcome of past votes.

 **Navigation:**

--   The primary means of navigation are individual "legislation posts," offering extensive options for user interaction.
+-   The primary means of navigation within the _Current_ and _Upcoming Cycle_ tabs are individual "legislation posts," offering extensive options for user interaction.
 Users can sort, filter, collapse, preview, and maximize these posts to access relevant details.
 -   Iconography and abbreviated labels on each "legislation post" facilitate quick recognition of topic categories, ensuring efficient browsing.

 **Filtering:**